 Keep an open mind

 Clearing has a lot of success stories.
 It’s a contingency, not a consolation, so be positive about it – help them to understand that the power of choice is still in their hands.
-In 2014, over 61,000 students secured a university place through Clearing, with 85% confirming they were happy with their outcomes.
+In 2019, over 50,000 students secured a university place through Clearing.

 And what if your son or daughter gets even better results than expected?